frothers/Frothers-FC/content/posts/2020/2020-season-game-15.md

 ### **Dick of the day**

-Even though he scored on his return an absolutely filthy shirt pull late in the game is enough to see Yarride get the award.
+Even though he scored on his return, an absolutely filthy shirt pull late in the game is enough to see Yarride get the award.

 ![](/images/119087893_3159547880938162_1750240838464129405_o3-1.jpg)